 - Provide physical and chemical protection against tree roots: Metal or wood barriers can be installed near plumbing and drain pipes to provide a physical restriction against the growth of tree roots.
 Barriers should be installed about a foot deeper than the pipes.
 Chemicals such as copper sulfate or potassium hydroxide, sprinkled on the ground near pipes and drains, can stop tree roots from growing in that area.

 - Use plants and trees that are less likely to cause pipe damage: When landscaping near pipes and drains, use the types of plants and trees that are less likely to harm water supply pipes and sewer lines.
 Plant slow-growing trees that have smaller root systems.
 Alternatively, it’s better to completely avoid planting trees near underground pipes and drains.

-The professionals at Black Diamond Plumbing & Mechanical offer expert heating, cooling, plumbing and electrical services to customers throughout the Chicagoland area.
+The professionals at Black Diamond Plumbing & Mechanical offer expert heating, cooling, plumbing and electrical services to customers throughout the community.
 Contact us today for more information on preventing pipe damage from tree roots and what to do if your underground pipe system has been damaged.

 Written by Rick Sperando.

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!